kevinsogo/compgen/docs_src/PREPARATION.md

 # Formatters

-This just takes a test case and prints it to a file in the correct input format.
+This just takes a test case (in a Python representation of your choosing) and prints it to a file in the correct input format.
 Save it on a file on its own, say `formatter.py`, so you can import it later.

 ```python
 {{ addition/formatter.py }}